 PSHE requires an emphasis on active learning, an enquiry approach, and a discussion of issues, problems and events which are set in a topical context.
-Students are provided with opportunities to discuss critical issues, to work together, to make decisions, to take responsibility for their own actions and participate in school and community events.
+Students are provided with opportunities to discuss critical issues, work together, make decisions, take responsibility for their own actions and participate in school and community events.
 As a result there are a number of different combinations of approach (as shown below), all or some of which may be used by staff to aid their delivery of the programme.

-The range of approaches for PSHE delivery are:
+The range of approaches for PSHE delivery

 - In all year groups, there is discrete curriculum time for PSHE.
-On occasions outside speakers visit these lessons; - Teaching in and through other subject/curriculum areas; - Through extra-curricular activities and events; - Through the pastoral care and guidance systems; - Through tutor activities as current affairs/special focus events; - · Through themed assemblies.
+On occasions outside speakers visit these lessons.
+Guest speakers are carefully vetted to ensure alignment with the school's values and objectives and safeguarding protocols. - Teaching in and through other subject/curriculum areas. - Through extra-curricular activities and events. - Through the pastoral care and guidance systems. - Through tutor activities as current affairs/special focus events. - Through themed assemblies. - What Matters Sessions incorporate interactive elements, including Q&A sessions and group reflections.